paarthneekhara/text-to-image/README.md

 # Text To Image Synthesis Using Thought Vectors

-This is an experimental tensorflow implementation of synthesizing Images from captions using [Skip Thought Vectors][1].
+This is an experimental tensorflow implementation of synthesizing images from captions using [Skip Thought Vectors][1].
 The images are synthesized using the GAN-CLS Algorithm from the paper [Generative Adversarial Text-to-Image Synthesis][2].
 This implementation is built on top of the excellent [DCGAN in Tensorflow][3].
 The following is the model architecture.
-The blue bars represent the text encoding using Skip Thought Vectors.
+The blue bars represent the Skip Thought Vectors for the captions.

 ![Model architecture](http://i.imgur.com/dNl2HkZ.jpg)